stylesuxx/v3xctrl/docs/Troubleshooting.md

 ### Not receiving video stream
 - Check the config server, have a look at the vide port, by default this is `6666`
-- Make sure the port is forwarded on your router to your server (consult the manual for your router to find out how to do this - usually this will be in a section called "port forwarding" or "NAT")
+- Make sure the port is forwarded on your router to your viewer (consult the manual for your router to find out how to do this - usually this will be in a section called "port forwarding" or "NAT")

 If you made sure that the port is forwarded correctly and still not receiving the video stream, try the following: